smukkejohan/RTIMULib/README.md

 ## Release history

+### March 31 2015 - 6.1.0

+Allow RTQF Slerp power to be changed while running while fusion running.
+Some performance improvements and cleanups.

 ### March 29 2015 - 6.0.0

 Changed RTQF state correction mechanism to use quaternion SLERP.
 This is a little experimental - if you encounter problems, please use the 5.6.0 release (from the Releases tab).